lf-/gankra.github.io/blah/fix-rust-pointers/index.md

 }
 ```

-If they *do* point to the same memory, then the write `*output = 1` and the read `*input > 5` would *alias*.
+If they *do* point to overlapping memory, then the write `*output = 1` would affect the result of the read `*input > 5`, and we say those accesses *alias*.
 When we perform (potentially) aliasing accesses, the compiler has to conservatively load and store from memory as much as the source code implies.

-Now it's often clumsy to talk about *accesses* aliasing, so we usually talk about *pointers* aliasing as a shorthand.
-So one would reasonably say that `input` and `output` are aliased.
+Now it's often clumsy to talk about *accesses* aliasing, so we usually talk about *pointers*aliasing as a shorthand.
+So one would reasonably say that `input` and `output` alias each other.
 The reason that the *actual* model is in terms of *accesses* and not *pointers* is because that's the thing that we care about.

+We don't *actually* care if you pass in two pointers that "alias" but:

+* Only one of them is ever used (no second observer)
-We don't *actually* care if you pass in two pointers that alias but only use one.
-Similarly we don't actually care if two pointers alias but are only used for reads -- one read can't observably *effect* the other read (this assumption is why memory mapped hardware has to use `volatile`)
+* Both only read (a read can't observably affect another read) (this assumption is why memory mapped hardware has to use `volatile`)

 This is also why Rust has such a distinct schism between "unique mutable" references (`&mut`) and "shared immutable" references (`&`).
-It's fine to make as many copies as you want of pointers that have readonly access, but if you want to actually mutate some memory it's really important that it isn't aliased!
+It's fine to make as many copies as you want of readonly pointers, but if you want to actually write to memory it's really important to know how it's aliased!

 (You may notice that this is a simplified model full of lies, if you would like less lies, read my extremely detailed [discussion of Stacked Borrows](https://rust-unofficial.github.io/too-many-lists/fifth-stacked-borrows.html).)

-Now with all that said, I will use the following shorthands:
+Here are some other useful shorthands:

 * memory is **anonymous** if the programmer cannot refer to it by name or pointer.
 * memory is **unaliased** if there is currently only one way to refer to it.

-Anonymous values are in some sense "completely under the control of the compiler" and can therefore be freely assumed to be unaliased and trusted/modified by the compiler.
+Anonymous memory is in some sense "completely under the control of the compiler" and can therefore be freely assumed to be unaliased and trusted/modified by the compiler.
 Unaliased memory cannot be "randomly" modified by something seemingly "unrelated" (we'll get to what that means in the next section).

 Languages can have *stricter* or *weaker* aliasing models.
 A stricter model allows the compiler to do more optimizations but puts heavier restrictions on what the programmer is allowed to do within the confines of the language.
 Here are some common rules, in vaguely increasing strictness: